react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-filter/README.md

 }];
 ```

-The benifit is `react-bootstrap-table2` will render the select options by the order of array.
+The benefit is `react-bootstrap-table2` will render the select options by the order of array.

 ## MultiSelect Filter